 - Mike Freedman, from TimescaleDB, illustrated how most of the data is actually time-series data and how viewing data this way can help your business.

 Willy Tarreau, creator of HAProxy, gave us a few pointers on how to introspect applications in production with HAProxy.
-HAProxy, as most load balancers, has a different point of view on your infrastructure than most of the other applications.
+HAProxy, as with most load balancers, has a different viewpoint on your infrastructure than most other applications.
 This is why it’s important to have a clear understanding of the metrics behind it.
-Few things to keep in mind are: queue length, halog, logging only 5% of requests sometimes helps when the request count is very high and that similar systems should have similar metrics and to check differences is more important that the absolute value.
+A few things to keep in mind are: queue length, halog, logging only 5% of requests sometimes helps when the request count is very high, similar systems should have similar metrics, and to check differences is more important that the absolute value.

-Yaroslav Tkachenko, from Activision, explained how to manage data pipelines for Call of Duties games using Kafka, a custom Stream Processor in front of it to normalize the data that comes in and establish a schema-registry for formatting messages.
-This last bit, I think, is the most important part: queues offer the best way to decouple producers from consumers in a large infrastructure, but decoupling sometimes can get out of hands when the consumers don’t know what kind of data comes in.
-A schema registry is useful because defines a common definition of the structure of the message produced and consumed.
-Standardisation of processes and API definition is always key to scalability.
+Yaroslav Tkachenko, from Activision, explained how to manage data pipelines for Call of Duty games using Kafka, a custom Stream Processor, in front of it to normalize the data that comes in and establish a schema registry for formatting messages.
+This last bit, I think, is the most important part: queues offer the best way to decouple producers from consumers in a large infrastructure, but decoupling can sometimes get out of hand when consumers don’t know what kind of data comes in.
+A schema registry is useful because it creates a common definition of the structure of the message produced and consumed.
+Standardization of processes and API definition is always key to scalability.

-Finally was Paul Dix turn, cofounder and CTO of InfluxData, giving us some insight of the Influx Data Platform 2.0.
-The talk was called “Everything at scale is hard” and described his and the company journey through the years of changing infrastructure paradigm from VM to containerised workloads, from monolith to microservices.
+Next up was Paul Dix, cofounder and CTO of InfluxData, giving us some insight of the Influx Data Platform 2.0.
+The talk was called “Everything at scale is hard” and described his and the company's journey through the years of changing infrastructure paradigm from VM to containerised workloads, from monolith to microservices.
 The Data Platform he envisioned is based on 3 different storage tiers: memory, local SSDs and object storage glued together by a unified query language called FLUXLANG.
-This new “language for data” is a DSL meant to be run on distributed systems and it’s a complete rewrite, moving past SLQish tentatives.
-Two quotes that stroke me the most are: “data has gravity” and the final statement “everything at scale is interesting”.
+This new “language for data” is a DSL meant to be run on distributed systems and is a complete rewrite, moving past SQLish tentatives.
+Two quotes that struck me the most were: “data has gravity” and the final statement “everything at scale is interesting”.

-The last talk was given by Jeremy Edberg, who worked at Reddit and Netflix, described how infrastructure data should be treated as any other type of data in a company.
+The last talk was given by Jeremy Edberg, who worked at Reddit and Netflix, describing how infrastructure data should be treated as any other type of data in a company.
 How can we derive velocity from movements, exactly like in physics 101?
-He designed a tool that is basically a SQL interface over major cloud provider infrastructure: imagine if your data scientist could query and analyse the changes or versions on your cloud provider infrastructure in the same way customer data queries are run?
+He designed a tool that is basically an SQL interface over major cloud provider infrastructure: imagine if your data scientist could query and analyze the changes or versions on your cloud provider infrastructure in the same way that customer data queries are run?

-Overall the conference was amazing, it’s absolutely important for us to stay up to date and actively participate and contribute to the community.
+Overall the conference was amazing, it’s absolutely important for us to stay up to date and actively participate in, and contribute to, the community.
 Conferences are an especially important chance to get out of daily work-related problems and focus on higher level concepts and ideas.

-A huge thank to Sighup.
-You should follow them as well, especially if you are interested on distributed systems and Kubernetes.
+A huge thanks to Sighup.
+You should follow them as well, especially if you are interested in distributed systems and Kubernetes.
 We are hiring!
-Shoot us an email if you love automating things, challenge yourself with hard problems and are eager to learn constantly.
+Shoot us an email if you love automating things, challenging yourself with hard problems and are eager to constantly learn.